 “On the Phil Donahue Show in 1979, Nobel Laureate helps liberal host understand what drives real economic growth and prosperity.”

 From David Lockie

-Before I write a blog about greed and arguing what it’s good or not.
-We should first know what greed is.
-Which is the “inordinate want to obtain wants for oneself”.
-In other words the want to obtain things just for ourselves.
-For us to have for ourselves which covers everyone in every country in the world including the most Socialist countries in the world from.
-Social-Democracies like Sweden to the state-owned communist republics like North Korea all run on a certain level of greed.
+Before I write a post about greed and arguing what it’s good or not, we should first know what greed is: “The inordinate want to obtain wants for oneself.”
+In other words, the want to obtain things just for ourselves.
+For us to have for ourselves which covers everyone in every country in the world including the most socialist countries in the world from social democracies like Sweden to the state-owned communist republics like North Korea all run on a certain level of greed.

 Which is what I believe Milton Friedman was trying to explain in this video.
 That greed is used to put the other guy down, but we as individuals are never greedy.
 It’s just those people who do better than everyone else that are greedy.
 When the fact we are all greedy as individuals.
 It’s just a matter of how greedy that we are.
 And when it goes uncheck it’s, then when greed is bad and not good.
 Which is why we have regulations over the economy including taxes.
 So we all pay for the services that we consume.

 You must be logged in to post a comment.